 Where to find a whiskey barrel?

 You have a few different options for sourcing a whiskey barrel.
-First, I'd recommend contacting local whiskey distilleries or wine vineyards in your area.
+First, I’d recommend contacting local whiskey distilleries or wine vineyards in your area.
 Second, search Craigslist or put a wanted ad up that you are looking for a whiskey barrel or wine barrel to make furniture out of.
 Ebay is also a great place to check, as well as Amazon.
-I've had friends order this barrel off Amazon which is $99 + $100 shipping.
 It is a full barrel so you would need to cut in half.
-You'd be able to make two tables with it.
+You’d be able to make two tables with it.
 Finally, farm and garden stores sometimes will carrie barrels or half barrels used as planters.
 Check out stores like Murdochs or Kenyon Noble if you have them in your area.

 I found a few wine barrels locally in Montana from a super nice guy who was selling them on Craigslist.
 I feel like I got a great deal because I paid $100 for the full barrel and $25 for the pre-cut half barrels.
 If you get a full barrel you’ll need to cut it in half using a jigsaw or sawzall.